TopGun-Platform-Enabling/OnboardingTemplate/README.md

               remains secure and efficient for production workloads as the                                   project evolves.

-## Gathering phasis 2 - more data and audit logging
+## Gathering phasis 2 - Enhance data and audit logging on your default profile

 >  AUDIT_LOG="${AUDIT_LOG:-$HOME/.aws/aws-vault-audit.log}"
 >